qubits/nanophotonicenglab.github.io/_pages/Y-L-Daniel-Ho.md

 ## AWARDS & HONOURS
 •	New Investigator Award 2021, EPSRC.<br>
 •	Fellow of the Higher Education Academy (FHEA) 2022, Higher Education Academy, UK.<br>
-•	The Student Led Teaching Awards 2020, Northumbria University Students' Union.<br>
+•	Nomination by students for The Student Led Teaching Awards 2020, Northumbria University Students' Union.<br>
 •	The Commendation Award at the 16th International Conference on Quantum Electronics and Photonics (QEP-16) & Photon 04.<br>
 •	PhD studentship funded by the IST FET: QIPC, RamboQ and EPSRC: QIP-IRC.<br>
 ## TEACHING EXPERIENCE